kobinabrandon/kobinabrandon/README.md

 - Whenever possible, I favour developing end-to-end machine learning applications.
 This means that I almost always opt for writing modular code in scripts as opposed to Jupyter notebooks.
 As a result, I try to keep my use of Jupyter notebooks to an absolute minimum, and only use them for EDA (exploratory data analysis), and to quickly tests of pieces of code.

-- I categorically refuse to use all AI coding assistants (Copilot, TabNine, Codeium, Cursor .etc).
+- I don't use AI coding assistants.
 In their current and most popular configurations, these tools often suggest code before one has even had the opportunity to think independently, repeatedly encouraging us to choose their suggestions over our own thoughts.
-I submit that over time, this pattern of behaviour will cause our skills to atrophy, creating dependency and feelings of discomfort in habitual users who are suddenly forced to do without them.
+I fear that over time, this pattern of behaviour may cause our skills to atrophy, creating dependency and feelings of discomfort in habitual users who are suddenly forced to do without them.

 - I only use LLMs when I have specific questions about how functions within a given library work, or about language features.